Canop/bacon/website/docs/config.md

 internal | default binding | meaning
 :-|:-|:-
-back | <kbd>Esc</kbd> | get back to the previous page or job, or cancel search copy-unstyled-output | | write the currently displayed job output to the clipboard focus-search | <kbd>/</kbd> | focus the search input help | <kbd>h</kbd> or <kbd>?</kbd> | open the help page
+back | <kbd>Esc</kbd> | get back to the previous page or job, or cancel search back-or-quit | | back to previous page or job, quitting if there is none copy-unstyled-output | | write the currently displayed job output to the clipboard focus-search | <kbd>/</kbd> | focus the search input help | <kbd>h</kbd> or <kbd>?</kbd> | open the help page